cferdinandi/reef-js/content/advanced.md

 They're useful if you need to manipulate and retrieve the same data across multiple views of components.
 Rather than having to import helper functions, you can attach them directly to the component or store.

 Create getters by passing in an object of getter functions with the `getters` property in your Reef options.
-They accept the store or component data as their only argument.
+They accept just one argument: the store or component data.

 ```js
 var store = new Reef.Store({